Vasco-jofra/Vasco-jofra.github.io/_articles/2020-10-02-codeql-kernel.md

 | 10  | 24              | rapl_pmus          | call to kzalloc | 1             |
 | ... | ...             | ...                | ...             | ...           |

-I'll leave it to the you to choose the one you want.
+I'll leave it to you to choose the one you want.
 There at least 2 that work, but probably many other work as well. ;)

 ## Improving it further